Henry Martyn Trust

 To advance the Christian faith, and to advance education in the Christian faith for the benefit of the public, and to promote the understanding of and engagement with Christian mission and World Christianity, in particular but not exclusively, in the universities of Cambridge.

 Ruth MacLean.
-“World Mission to World Christianity: The Changing Identity of a Mission Library through a Century of Historical Change in Church and Society” in The Recent History of Theological Libraries and Library Associations in Europe.
-A Festschrift for the occasion of Bibliothèques Européennes de Théologie’s 50th anniversary.
-Edited by Michelle Behr, Penelope Hall, Leo Kenis, and Marek Rostkowski.
-Leiden: Brill, forthcoming 2022.
+“World Mission to World Christianity: The Changing Identity of a Mission Library through a Century of Historical Change in Church and Society”.
+Chapter 3, pages 78-104 in Theological Libraries and Library Associations in Europe: A Festschrift on the Occasion of the 50th Anniversary of BETH Edited by Leo Kenis, Penelope R. Hall, and Marek Rostkowski.
+Leiden: Brill, 2022.
+Open Access.